celinazan/Project-Group-27/README.md

 # Project description

-Page for finding jokes in different categories, fetched from different repositories.
+Our project is an application for finding jokes in different categories that we fetch with calls to a selection of joke based APIs.
+The basic idea is that you get to choose a category, such as "dad jokes" or "Chuck Norris jokes", from which you want to view a joke.

+This far into the project we have implemented...

+We still want to add the following features:

+# File description